do you know our newsletter? It’ll keep you briefed on what we publish. Please register, and you will get it every month.

 The donor assessment of state agencies often being dysfunctional actually made sense.
 Nonetheless, the structural adjustment paradigm failed.
 It underestimated the indispensable role of government institutions: the state must ensure prudent regulation, build infrastructure and serve the common good.
 Prudent policy is needed to reduce poverty and inequality.

 We need to understand what economic policies result in.
 Structural adjustment has not been a disaster everywhere.
 The international community must heed the lessons.
 Neither the global community nor any individual country can afford to lose yet another decade because of ill-designed loan conditions.
 After a long period of exceptionally low interest rates, however, central banks have begun to tighten monetary policy.
 Debt is becoming more expensive again.
 And since debt levels have risen in many developing countries and emerging markets, international financial institutions may soon be involved in crisis lending once more.
 This time, they must get things right.
 Indeed, the IMF granted Argentina a huge stand-by loan in June.
-When this e-Paper was finalised in late July, Turkey and Pakistan looked vulnerable – and other countries may soon be at risk too.
+When this briefing was finalised in early September, the country's financial woes were making headlines again nonetheless.
+Problems were similarly escalating in Turkey and Pakistan too, and it was expected that they would need IMF money soon.
+Other countries may soon be affected too.

 Hans Dembowski is editor in chief of D+C Development and Cooperation / E+Z Entwicklung und Zusammenarbeit.